EvgeniyBurdin/django_treensl/README.rst

 Run ``python manage.py migrate``

+Now, to create a new item in the tree need only choose a parent.
+The key (id) for the new item will be calculated automatically.

 You can get a list of the parents and the range of children without a database query.